 It’s no joke that the material was effectively banned in consumer paint in 1992, at which point its use was severely limited.
 It also isn’t a joke that there are regular toy recalls, usually from foreign manufacturers, that stem from the fact that material has been put in a bunch of toys, which is then causing kids all over the country to fall sick with lead poisoning because they put it in their mouths, because that is what kids do.
 We’re dealing with a type of material that, while it may have beneficial properties and may be able to significantly improve the durability of certain things, that it also has a bunch of drawbacks.

 While people started realizing in the 1950s that this metal may not be all that great for us, the effects caused by the inclusion of the material in various things is still causing unwanted effects throughout society, with kids being the absolutely most exposed from it.
 If you start looking around the internet, we’re not the only ones that are pointing out just how damaging this is to our society, and how it is still causing social injustice between the rich and the poor.
 It is no joke that we think that lead is a big contributor when it comes to the dangers of environmental racism within our own country, where public housing often has large amounts of this stuff in the walls.
 In fact, it is such a big issue that public housing across the country is suffering from it, and given how it is often affecting the poorest parts of the population, we don’t believe that it is anything that any politician will be taking very seriously.
-While there may be some instances where focus has been drawn to it, like is the case with New York and the Melrose Housing, we don’t anticipate that the nation’s most vulnerable will gain the safety and security that they truly deserve.
+While there may be some instances where focus has been drawn to it, like is the case with New York and the Melrose Housing or inner city schools, we don’t anticipate that the nation’s most vulnerable will gain the safety and security that they truly deserve.

 If you don’t get convinced that lead paint is dangerous from reading on our website alone, we hope that you will take the time to also check out other websites that have an opinion on the topic.
 Search for lead poisoning, and you will see that there are too many of society’s youngest members that are still being tested positive having lead levels in their blood that are significantly higher than they should reasonaly be, because we haven’t been able to properly address the various sources.